gaucho1978/BACCAble/README.md

 - ACC_VIRTUAL_PAD (more detailes in the dedicated subparagraph)
 - LOW consumpption, used to reduce current consumption if using the new Baccable pcb board  (more detailes in the dedicated subparagraph)

-Now I developed a custom Board for Baccable, including 3 cnable in a small factor form.
+Now I developed a custom Board for Baccable, including 3 canable in a small factor form.
 You can find more details in the dedicated subparagraph.

 ## Folders content
 - Subfolder firmware contains the firmware